Release Date: 11/3/2009

 The sheer depth of the game is mind-boggling, but I know one thing that people are concerned about and that is side quests.
 There are dozens upon dozens of them to keep you satisfied, but of course, you don’t have to complete them all.
 There are also tons of Codex pages to pick up and read on this deep and wonderful lore that Bioware has created.
 There is enough stuff to read to fill a history book, but if you’re not the reading type you can just skip over this.
 There are hundreds of different items to obtain from armor and weapons to ingredients and gifts to make characters like you better.

-After playing for about 5-10 hours you will realize how much the game relies on your actions to tell out the story.
+After playing for about 5-10 hours you will realize how much the game relies on your actions to tell the story.
 Unlike other Bioware games you will notice these changes right away and sometimes a decision, in the beginning, can progressively make things worse or better for you throughout the game, and it will make you regret what you did and that is brilliant.

 The deepest part of the game is the menu itself in which you equip your gear, check quests, codex pages, and your map, but there isn’t much to explain other than your normal inventory menu.
 Thankfully the game strays away from unnecessary stats that boggle your mind and make you want t quit playing.

 One of my biggest gripes about the game is that is it pretty ugly.
 The Xbox 360 version is the ugliest with flat muddy textures that look like you’re playing on the lowest settings.
-Why this is I have no idea, but there is also frame rate issues and long load times every time you enter a new area.
+Why this is I have no idea, but there are also frame rate issues and long load times every time you enter a new area.
 There is also some sort of collision detection issue because when you press A to attack enemy party members will sometimes dance around the enemy before attacking and this can kill you in tight situations.
 This seems to be a huge issue when many characters are on one enemy.